-To gain native compatibility with external storage devices, your iPhone or iPad will need iOS 13 at the very least.
+To gain native compatibility with external storage devices, your iPhone or iPad will need iOS 13 or a later operating system, like iOS 15.
 However, not all devices are compatible with the latest versions of iOS and iPadOS.
-If it can’t upgrade beyond iOS 12, then you can’t use an external storage device.
+If your device can't upgrade beyond iOS 12 (so if it's an iPhone 6, for instance), then you can't use an external storage device.

-Every device that could update to iOS 13 or iPadOS 13 can also update to iOS 14 or iPadOS 14, so you can check out our list of iOS 14 and iPadOS 14 compatible devices to see whether your device qualifies.
-Also, keep in mind that anything released since iOS 14 or iPadOS 14 was released will support the latest versions of the Apple mobile operating system.
+Every device that could update to iOS 13 or iPadOS 13 can also update to iOS 14/iPadOS 14, and iOS 15/iPadOS 15, so you can check out our list of iOS 15 and iPadOS 15 compatible devices to see whether your device qualifies.

-If you have a compatible device but you’re not sure which version of iOS / iPadOS it’s running, here’s how to check:
+If you have a compatible device but you're not sure which version of iOS or iPadOS it's running, here's how to check:

 Step 1: Tap to open the Settings app.